cgero-msft/textanalytics/no-code examples/OCRwithTAandExcel/ReadMe.md

 Add a condition for checking to make sure the file is an image.

 ### Step 5
-If yes, Add an OCR to Text to convert the image content to text.
+If yes, add an OCR to Text step to convert the image to text.

+- If you don't have a connection, select Add new connection then enter the information to create a new Computer Vision connection.

+   Connection Name: enter the name of the Computer Vision resource you created in the Azure Portal.
+   Account Key: Copy the value from Key1 field (see the Pre-requisites section above) Site URL: copy the value from Endpoint field

 ### Step 6
 - Enter Text Anlaytics in the new step.
-- If you don't have a connection, select Create new connection then enter the information to create a new Text Analytics connection.
+- If you don't have a connection, select Add new connection then enter the information to create a new Text Analytics connection.

    Connection Name: enter the name of the Text Analytics Resource you created in the Azure Portal.
 In this example, I had created a resource called TAforPowerAutomate.
    Account Key: Copy the value from Key1 field (see the Pre-requisites section above)